jgrugru/grewtix/README.md

  - Create a user so you can access the admin page:
  `$ python manage.py createsuperuser`
  - `$ python manage.py runserver`
  4) In your browser navigate to localhost:8000/admin.
-Create some mock tickets.
+Create some tickets.
- 5) Once you create some data, feel free to navigate through the application.
+ 5) Once you create test data, feel free to navigate through the application.

  * Installation
  * Configuration